House Oversight GOP wants to subpoena Cuomo to testify on COVID nursing home crisis, launch investigation

 "Additionally, we formally request a thorough investigation by the Oversight Committee," they wrote.
 "We owe it to the thousands of families who lost loved ones because of Governor Cuomo’s alleged recklessness."

-Comer and Republicans noted that GOP members of the House Select Subcommittee on the Coronavirus Crisis demanded "accountability and transparency" while "blowing the whistle" on Cuomo’s actions, requesting in June nursing home and fatality data from Cuomo—a request Democrats declined.
-They noted that since then, Republicans on the select subcommittee have sent three subsequent document requests to Cuomo—all of which have been "ignored."
+Comer and Republicans noted that GOP members of the House Select Subcommittee on the Coronavirus Crisis demanded "accountability and transparency" while "blowing the whistle" on Cuomo’s actions, requesting in June nursing home and fatality data from Cuomo — a request Democrats declined.
+They noted that since then, Republicans on the select subcommittee have sent three subsequent document requests to Cuomo, all of which have been "ignored."

-"Today, we respectfully request that you subpoena the documents, information, and communications previously requested by the Select Subcommittee Republicans," they wrote, saying that for nearly ten months, Cuomo has "been actively obstructing Congress’ access to this information."
+"Today, we respectfully request that you subpoena the documents, information, and communications previously requested by the Select Subcommittee Republicans," they wrote, saying that for nearly 10 months, Cuomo has "been actively obstructing Congress’ access to this information."

 "Additionally, we request that you issue a subpoena for Governor Cuomo’s testimony before the full Oversight Committee," they wrote.
 "The governor has a documented track record of misleading the public about his lethal March 25 order, including orchestrating a cover-up to conceal the truth from the New York State Legislature, the U.S. Congress, and, possibly, the U.S. Department of Justice."